Do families have to meet a kinship definition to receive guardianship assistance? If yes, how is kinship defined?

 Relatives' requirements for subsidized guardianship benefits are illustrated in detail in the Oklahoma Administrative Code .

 Yes.
-Definitions may be found in the Oregon Department of Human Services Office of Child Welfare Programs policies.
+Definitions may be found on page 8 of the Oregon Child Welfare Policy Manual.

 Yes.
 Specific details may be found in the Services to Kinship Caregivers Resource Guide.